-Drivers have to fulfil at least one extra lap after crossing the finishing line, unless the organiser specifies something driver must continue to observe any special regulations prescribed by the Race Committee as to keeping clear of the finishing line and the course.
+Drivers have to fulfil at least one extra lap after crossing the finishing line, unless the organiser specifies something else.

 A driver who has finished that race and cuts across the course will be disqualified in that race or heat and get zero points.